About Rock County

 Property & Public Records

-The Rock County Recorder's Office, located in the Rock County Courthouse at 204 East Brown Street, Luverne, MN 56156, maintains official land records and documents affecting real property within the county.
-The Recorder can be reached at (507) 283-5065 and is responsible for recording and indexing deeds, mortgages, liens, easements, plat maps, certificates of real estate value, mechanic's liens, and other instruments affecting title to real property.
+Rock County Recorder's Office, located in Rock County Courthouse at 204 East Brown Street, Luverne, MN 56156, maintains official land records and documents affecting real property within Rock County.
+The Recorder can be reached through the office is responsible for recording and indexing deeds, mortgages, liens, easements, plat maps, certificates of real estate value, mechanic's liens, and other instruments affecting title to real property.
 These records are public under Minnesota Statutes Section 13.03 and are available for inspection during regular business hours.

 - The recording fee structure follows Minnesota statutory requirements, with standard document recording fees approximately $46 for the first page and $2 for each additional page.